Skip to main content

 Allow the cookies to cool down slightly before serving.
 Enjoy!

-tips for Warm and Tasty Healthy Protein Pumpkin Cookies
+Tips for Warm and Tasty Healthy Protein Pumpkin Cookies

 • Oat flour keeps your cookies soft and chewy — protein powder alone makes them chalky or rubbery.
 If you’re blending oats yourself, pulse until fine but not pasty.